kazak71/laravel-config-writer/README.md

 # Laravel Config Writer

+#### Notice ⚠
+> This package was forked [daftspunk/laravel-config-writer](https://github.com/daftspunk/laravel-config-writer) and the errors that were made in the original package were fixed.

+---

 Write to Laravel Config files and maintain file integrity.

 This library is an extension of the Config component used by Laravel.
 It adds the ability to write to configuration files.